 FRN 370.
 Advanced Study Abroad (6 credit hours composed of two 3 credit hour courses).
 Prerequisite: FRN 202 or equivalent.

 Advanced intensive study in a foreign country/region whose everyday language is French, treating its language, culture, and civilization.
 Conducted in French.
 Available only during the summer session.
 Repeatable when subtitle and content change.

-Dr. Nicola Work, Assistant Professor, Department of Global Languages and Culture (Site Coordinator)
+Dr. Nicola Work, Associate Professor, Department of Global Languages and Culture (Site Coordinator)

 Students must be 18 years of age and eligible to take courses for credit at the University of Dayton.
 Participants in the program must have a minimum GPA of 2.5.
 Students in good academic standing with a GPA below 2.5 may petition the Center for International Programs for consideration.
 Students must also be in good disciplinary standing, and have completed FRN 141, or the equivalent.